Seed-Boss

 How to do a seed head reset:

-2. Then, mow often (with very sharp blades) and gradually reduce the mowing height over the next few weeks to cut as much of the seed head stock off as possible, but make sure you stay above the crown of the plant to ensure less stress while the plant regenerates.
+- Then, mow often (with very sharp blades) and gradually reduce the mowing height over the next few weeks down to approximately half the preferred cutting height.

-3. About 1 week before the last mow, apply approximately .5# of nitrogen and make sure the lawn is receiving around 1" of water per week via rainfall and irrigation (early AM water is efficient and minimizes disease pressure... around 1/2" of water every 3-4 days is an approximation for most areas during drought.)
+- About 1 week before the lowest mow, apply approximately .5# of nitrogen and make sure the lawn is receiving around 1" of water per week via rainfall and irrigation (early AM water is efficient and may minimizes disease pressure... around 1/2" of water every 3-4 days is an approximation for most areas during drought.)

 Disclaimer: For any details relevant to decision making related to grass seed, we recommend referencing NTEP directly when possible.
 This resource is intended as a user friendly supplement to NTEP data (NOT A REPLACEMENT).
 Comparative gaps beyond LSD (least statistical difference) on NTEP offer a 95% confidence level.
 When LSD is not available, no specific confidence level is possible or implied... these are simply the raw numbers.
 In general the higher the gap, the higher the confidence and small gaps should be considered as equals in most cases but technically the higher number is still more likely to be better even when the gap is under the LSD.
 This website is constantly being improved for accuracy to the best of my ability... if you notice an error or inconsistency or don't understand where certain came from, please don't hesitate to bring it to my attention via email or text.
 This website almost certainly does contain unintentional typos or errors and possibly out of date information (for example: when brands change the cultivars in their blends).